privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 2. A map storing interest group information ({{ig-map}})

-The two parts may be stored in whichever way is most convenient, as long as they are provided to the browser as a single opaque blob.
+The two parts may be stored in whichever way is most convenient, as long as they are provided to the client as a single opaque blob.

 ##### HPKE Context {#hpke-context}

 [Section 5.1](https://www.rfc-editor.org/rfc/rfc9180.html#name-creating-the-encryption-con)
 of [HPKE] describes how to create the Context required for encryption.
-This is considered the 'sending' HPKE context, and the browser MUST store it for later use when decrypting the response, as described in {{decryption}}.
+This is considered the 'sending' HPKE context, and the client MUST store it for later use when decrypting the response, as described in {{decryption}}.

 ##### Interest Group Map {#ig-map}